 The following factors can increase a person’s risk of developing penile cancer:

 Human papillomavirus (HPV) infection.
 The most important risk factor for penile cancer is infection with this virus.
 HPV is most commonly passed from person to person during sexual activity.
-There are different types, or strains, of HPV, and some strains are more strongly associated with certain types of cancers.
+There are different types, or strains, of HPV, and some strains are more strongly linked with certain types of cancers.
 You can reduce your risk of HPV infection by limiting your number of sex partners, because having many partners increases the risk of HPV infection.
 Using a condom cannot fully protect you from HPV during sex.
-HPV vaccines protect against certain strains of the virus.
+HPV vaccines protect against specific strains of the virus.

 Smoking.
 Smoking may contribute to the development of penile cancer, especially in men who are also infected with HPV.
 Learn more about quitting smoking.